 Some intelligence employees are required to travel on very short notice, frequently.
 They may relocate a number of times over the course of their careers.
 Some employees in federal agencies such as NSA, CIA or FBI, are expected to work together in teams, across the globe, and share information when a particular situation or case arises.

 Intelligence Community (IC) jobs are available in many U.S. Government agencies.
 However, the largest numbers are employed by the Departments listed below.
-Explore each Department for a complete listings of available jobs.
+Explore each Department for a complete listing of available jobs.
 Just click on the Department name to find out more and to link to job vacancies.

 Job titles may vary per occupation.
 For example, there are a number of GS-0132 Intelligence occupational titles that you should be familiar with including the following.
 All are classified under the GS-0132 qualification standard: